Saudi Arabia Seeks First Death Penalty For Female Women’s Rights Activist

-Five Eastern Provinces activists, including Israa al-Ghomgham, a female human right’s activists, are facing the death penalty from Saudi Arabia’s Public Prosecution, says Human Rights Watch.
+Five Eastern Provinces activists, including Israa al-Ghomgham, a female human right’s activist, are facing the death penalty from Saudi Arabia’s Public Prosecution, reports Human Rights Watch.

 Al-Ghomgham and her husband were arrested in a night raid in 2015 and have been detained — for two years — without legal counsel ever since.
-The female women’s rights activist is known for participating in and documenting mass protests as well as fighting to end systematic discrimination against Shia minority in a majority Shiite country, says Al Jazeera.
+The female women’s rights activist is known for participating in and documenting mass protests, as well as fighting to end systematic discrimination against the Shia minority in a majority Shiite country, according to Al Jazeera.

-Al-Ghomgham’s detainment and possible execution are landmark’s for the extremely conservative, monarchy ruled country.
-The recent demand by the Public Prosecution, which reports directly to the king, makes her the first female activist facing the death penalty for human right’s related work, says Human Rights Watch.
+Al-Ghomgham’s detainment and possible execution are landmark’s for the extremely conservative, monarchy-ruled country.
+The recent demand by the Public Prosecution, which reports directly to the king, makes her the first female activist facing the death penalty for human rights-related work, according to Human Rights Watch.
 The demands bode poorly for other female activists currently awaiting their judiciary fate.

 In a report released by Human Rights Watch, the list of charges brought against the human rights activists show a stark lack of “recognizable crimes” including, “participating in protests in the Qatif region,” “incitement to protest,” “chanting slogans hostile to the regime,” “attempting to inflame public opinion,” “filming protests and publishing on social media,” and “providing moral support to rioters.”
 The crimes were defined by the Islamic law principle of ta’zir, where a judge decides the definition of the crime and the ensuing sentence.